Prostate cancer: treatment options

 You’ll also have a prostate examination by your doctor, which involves a gloved, lubricated finger inserted into the rectum to check of the size of the prostate and determine if it’s enlarged, or if there are any abnormalities.

 To confirm the presence of cancer, you’ll be referred to a urologist.
 They may recommend an MRI before proceeding to a more invasive biopsy.
-You can’t currently claim a Medicare rebate for MRI scans to diagnose, detect and monitor prostate cancer, but recent reports suggest this may change soon.
+From 1 July 2018, eligible patients can claim a Medicare rebate for MRI scans to diagnose and monitor prostate cancer.

 If a biopsy is needed, your urologist will be guided by an ultrasound as they insert thin, hollow needles through the rectum, or the perineum (the area between the anus and the scrotum), and remove a small sample of tissue from the prostate.